Back to District of Columbia

 What This Bill Does

-• Defines 'remand interim period' as the time between when a multi-year rate plan is canceled by a court and when a new one is set up.
+• Defines the 'remand interim period' as the time after a judge cancels an approved rate plan until a new one starts.

 Who It Names or Affects

-• Electric companies operating in the District of Columbia.
+• Electric utility companies operating in the District of Columbia

 Terms To Know

-The time between when a court cancels an approved multi-year rate plan and before a new one is set up.
+The time between when a judge cancels a rate plan and when a new one is officially started.

 Limits and Unknowns